 See Tintoretto in San Rocco if you want intensity beyond the standard monument list.

-Do a late-day Dorsoduro walk instead of another central landmark queue.
+Do a late-day Dorsoduro or Giudecca walk instead of another central landmark queue.

-Book a mask-making or craft-focused experience only if you want a hands-on break from passive sightseeing.
+Book a mask-making, glass-focused or craft-led experience only if you want a hands-on break from passive sightseeing.

 Things to do in Venice at night